rehanschaudhry/stock-ml-pipeline/progress.md

 Hi!
 Continuing ML job search project.

 GitHub: rehanschaudhry/stock-ml-pipeline
-Please read my progress.md file to see where we are.
+Read my progress.md to see where we are.

 Quick update:
-- [What I completed since last time]
+- Completed Day 3: DatabaseManager class ✅
-- [What I'm stuck on, if anything]
+- Ready for: [what you want to work on]
-- [What I want to work on today]
+- Time available: [how much time]

 Let's continue!
 ```